silasb/coredns/README.md

 ## Status

 I'm using CoreDNS is my primary, authoritative, nameserver for my domains (`miek.nl`, `atoom.net` and a few others).
-CoreDNS should be stable enough to provide you with a good DNS(SEC) service.
+CoreDNS is stable enough to provide you with a good DNS(SEC) service.

 There are still few [issues](https://github.com/miekg/coredns/issues), and work is ongoing on making things fast and reduce the memory usage.

-All in all, CoreDNS should be able to provide you with enough functionality to replace parts of BIND9, Knot, NSD or PowerDNS.
+All in all, CoreDNS is able to provide you with enough functionality to replace parts of BIND9, Knot, NSD or PowerDNS.
 Most documentation is in the source and some blog articles can be [found here](https://miek.nl/tags/coredns/).
 If you do want to use CoreDNS in production, please let us